mesfind/bioinfo-python/_episodes/05-seaborn-viz.md

 Note that for the `.boxplot()` function, we can simply set the x and y values by giving the column names from our DataFrame.
 Then we must use the `data=surveys_complete` argument to indicate our DataFrame object.

 Now let's use a violin plot to visualize the weight data.
 For these data, we would also like the weight to be on the log10 scale.
-We will make this plot horizontal, so we'll set the x-axis to be on the log scale.
+We will make this plot horizontal, so we'll set the horizontal axis to be on the log scale.
 An easy way to do this is to create a new graph variable from our `.violinplot()` function and then call the `.set_xscale()` that is a member method of the graph variable.

 ~~~